miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 + Sheriff using Bloodsucker Communion.
 + Two actors being killed at Ground Zero.
 + Cat and Sabbat leader sequence at King's Way.
-+ Special sequences on all hubs and at Vesuvius.
++ Special sequences on all hubs and in Vesuvius.
 + Rat crowd and spiderchick sequences in warrens.
 + Female crying, broken limo and Obfuscator on SM hub.
 + Hellcat, valve and sprinkler sequences at Ocean House.